shway0/Gpt/drafts/act_I/chapter_06.md

 "Both of you will be processed," she stated.
 "The Order appreciates when multiple violations conveniently present themselves together."

+"You don't understand what you're facing," Sutra spoke through Wei again.
+"He is not merely a vessel—he is perfectly aligned with the Forgotten Path."

+"Silence," the Enforcer commanded, her technique fully formed now, a spiral of concentrated spiritual energy rotating between her fingers.
+"Your existence is a violation of Order protocols.
+Surrender now and the extraction will be less damaging."

 Wei felt Sutra's presence expand within his consciousness, preparing for some action he didn't fully understand.
 "Trust the inversion," Sutra advised internally.
 "What appears as weakness is strength.
 What seems like vulnerability is power."

 As the Enforcer's technique launched toward him, Wei acted on instinct guided by his new knowledge.
 Rather than attempting to block or evade the attack—impossible given the disparity in their cultivation—he inverted his response entirely.
 His Echo Chamber expanded suddenly, creating a void that pulled rather than pushed, absorbing rather than deflecting.

 The Enforcer's technique, designed to extract foreign consciousness, instead encountered a hollowness that drew it inward.
 Her spiritual energy, precisely controlled and directed, suddenly found itself pulled into a space that operated according to inverse principles.

+The chamber around them reacted immediately.
+The formation patterns on the walls accelerated their rotation, and the crystalline structures on the floor grew more rapidly, creating a maze-like pattern between Wei and the Enforcer.

 Her expression shifted from confidence to alarm as she felt her technique not merely failing but being consumed.
 "Impossible," she whispered, attempting to sever the connection between her energy and Wei's Echo Chamber.

+"What are you doing?" she demanded, her voice losing its authoritative edge.
+"Stop this immediately!"

 But the principles of the Forgotten Path, freshly integrated into Wei's understanding, created an advantage she hadn't anticipated.
 Conventional cultivation could not easily disengage from inverse energy flows once connection was established—the very precision that made her techniques effective also made them vulnerable to this specific form of subversion.